NamikanilBasnuh/10-06-Task1-Task2/README.md

 # TASK1
 <h3>Creating ubuntu VM</h3>
--Created an Ubuntu VM and Connected it to Internet.
+- Created an Ubuntu VM and Connected it to Internet.
--Created a vim file.sh inside of Ubuntu Machine And using #!/bin/bash in order to automate all installations that were desired by using sudo command.
+- Created a vim file.sh inside of Ubuntu Machine And using #!/bin/bash in order to automate all installations that were desired by using sudo command.
--Created a test vim. file.sh by using #!/bin/bash inside of Ubuntu in order to check out the versions of Installations to be make sure that they are installed.
+- Created a test vim. file.sh by using #!/bin/bash inside of Ubuntu in order to check out the versions of Installations to be make sure that they are installed.

 # TASK2